HimesGroup/raved/README.md

 * Comparison assignment
 * Differential expression (DE) analysis

 Several freely accessible R packages for microarray data analysis are used in this pipeline.
 We use GEO dataset GSE4917 as an example and provide two R Markdown templates to reproduec the analysis pipeline and reports for GSE4917.
 The template_QC_report.Rmd script goes first including the steps of raw data download, phenotype file preparation, and QC.
 The template_DE_analysis_report.Rmd takes the output from the template_QC_report.Rmd and performs the DE analysis of the comparison of interest.
-The RMD files and HTML reports for other microarray data used for our integrative analysis of transcriptomic data asthma and glucocorticoid response can be found in the folder microarray.
+The RMD files for other microarray data used for our integrative analysis of transcriptomic data asthma and glucocorticoid response can be found in the folder microarray.

 Prerequisite R packages for microarray data analysis include:
 * Data download: GEOquery